joonaspaakko/Image-Framer-jquery-plugin/README.md

 ```

+## Want to make your own frames?

+There's photoshop template and script just for that!

+You can get it here: [Photoshop Image Framer Export Script](https://github.com/joonaspaakko/Photoshop-Image-Framer-Export-Script)

+## Changelog

+####v.1.1.
+* Remade all the frames _( Just minor changes )_
+* Had to change css positioning due to the new frames that are more refined
+* Even though it's not included in the package, I made [Photoshop Image Framer Export Script](https://github.com/joonaspaakko/Photoshop-Image-Framer-Export-Script) that will make it super easy to make frames.

 ## What's to come (maybe)?

 * Moar frames!!!
-* a psd file and script, to enable anyone ( who has photoshop ) to make frames in a snap.
- * Currently I do have a file much like that, to streamline my workflow to create the frames, but it's much too messy to be released to the wild ...and I use it with Slicy.
-* I do also have a script that enables you to very easily re-color frames with very little effort.
-I just need to clean that up as well.
+* Maybe a photoshop script that enables re-color multiple frames at once...?
 * I need to refine some of the frame files.
- * Quality
  * top-bottom and right-left images are unnecessary wide for some frame types.
  * I pretty much half-assed the way I named the frames.
 Need to work on that.